Loughborough Junction: Geography

 Loughborough Junction can be found within the postal codes of SE5 and SW9, which shows its southern central position.
-It is between Herne Hill, Brixton and Camberwell.
-The main road passing through it is Coldharbour Lane, which runs from central Brixton all the way to Camberwell.
+It is between Herne Hill, Brixton and Camberwell and it is officially part of the Herne Hill ward within the London Borough of Lambeth.
+The main road passing through it is Coldharbour Lane, which runs from central Brixton all the way to Camberwell and intersects with the leafy Herne Hill Road.

-The area itself deteriorated over the years, due partly to planning blight related to transport schemes that were never realised and to the neglect of its housing stock by both private and council landlords.
-Drug- and gang-related problems resulted in the closure of several pubs in the area.
-More recently two of these pubs have been renovated.
+The area follows a typical cycle of deterioration and subsequent gentrification.
+The deterioration was due partly to planning blight related to transport schemes that were never realised and to the neglect of its housing stock by both private and council landlords.
 The Green Man is now a 'skills hub' run by Lambeth council.
 The Warrior was for a short time used for occasional pop-up cultural events—particularly the "7 Bridges" project, a locally-based initiative to improve the area—but has now been redeveloped as a Tesco Metro supermarket.

 Loughborough Junction is home to Whirled Arts, which runs a cinema in the railway arches on Hardess Street, showing mainly arthouse and foreign-language films, and also hosting literary and musical events.
 There are also several art galleries and artists' studios in the immediate area.

 The property in the area is a mixture of Victorian and Georgian mansion blocks and town houses, and local authority housing estates.
 The main estates are the Loughborough Estate, by modernist architect Sir Leslie Martin (designer of the Royal Festival Hall), the Angell Town Estate and the Moorlands Estate.

 To the south of the area is Ruskin Park, situated on a hill with views over central London, where there are tennis courts, enclosed courts for ball games, a children's playground and a large area used for football matches on the weekends.
 There is also a large dog-free area and a flower garden.

-The neighbouring areas of London are Brixton, Camberwell, Denmark Hill, Herne Hill, North Dulwich and Stockwell.
+The neighbouring areas of London are Brixton, Camberwell, Denmark Hill, North Dulwich and Stockwell.